kagaimiq/jl-uboot-tool/docs/usb-protocol.md

 ## General info

-The command block (CB) contains the opcode (e.g. 0xFB, 0xFC, 0xFD), the sub-opcode and zero or more argument bytes.
+The command block (CB) contains the opcode (e.g. 0xFB, 0xFC, 0xFD), the sub-opcode and zero or more argument bytes. isd_download, etc. always sends 16-byte command blocks, but actually they don't have to be exactly 16 bytes.

 As for the data, there is three possible variations:
 - Response packet